 In our simulations, the GrIS exhibits a sharp threshold behaviour, with a nonlinear relationship between initial SMB forcing and GrIS melt/mass loss (Fig. 1b).
-In Table 1 we provide the values of initial SMB forcing, corresponding transient global mean and GrIS warming above pre-industrial, and resulting final GrIS volume for each simulation.
-Final GrIS states are clustered in three main groups: (a) "low melt", i.e., less than 25% GrIS mass loss; (b) "medium melt", i.e., around 50% GrIS mass loss, and (c) "complete melt", i.e., more than 80% GrIS mass loss.
-GrIS limited loss (<25%) is obtained for an initial SMB forcing above 317±97 Gt/yr.
-Compared to the two-way coupled CESM2/CISM2 pre-industrial equilibrium simulation (hereafter BG-PIcontrol run, Lofverstrom et al., 2020, 585±85 Gt/yr, see Table 2), this first SMB threshold for "low melt" corresponds to a
+In Table 1 we provide the values of initial SMB forcing, corresponding transient global mean and GrIS warming above preindustrial levels, and resulting final GrIS volume for each simulation.
+Final GrIS states are clustered in three main groups: (a) "low melt", i.e. less than 25 % GrIS mass loss; (b) "medium melt", i.e. around 50 % GrIS mass loss; and (c) "complete melt", i.e. more than 80 % GrIS mass loss.
+GrIS limited loss (< 25 %) is obtained for initial SMB forcing above $317 \pm 97 \,\mathrm{Gt} \,\mathrm{yr}^{-1}$.
+Compared to the two-way coupled CESM2-CISM2 pre-industrial equilibrium simulation (hereafter BG-piControl run; Lofverstrom et al., 2020, $585 \pm 85 \,\mathrm{Gtyr}^{-1}$; see Table 2), this first SMB threshold for low melt corresponds to a decrease in the GrIS integrated SMB not exceeding 40% and to a transient global mean warming below 2.8 K. An ice loss of around 50 % of the initial GrIS mass is obtained for an intermediate initial SMB forcing between 286 ± 94 and 255 ± 83 Gt yr-1

-- 195 decrease of the GrIS integrated SMB not exceeding 40%, and to a transient global mean warming below 2.8 K. An ice loss of around 50% of the initial GrIS mass is obtained for an intermediate initial SMB forcing between 286±94 and 255±83 Gt/yr (between 40 and 50% decrease from the pre-industrial BG-PIcontrol SMB), corresponding to global mean warming above pre-industrial between 2.8 and 3.4 K. Finally, we find that the GrIS is bound to completely melt if the initial SMB forcing is lower than 230±84 Gt/yr (Fig. 1b and Table 1).
-This corresponds to a decrease of around 60% of the GrIS integrated pre-industrial SMB at the end of the BG-PIcontrol run.
-The SMB threshold for complete GrIS melt corresponds to, compared to - the BG-PIcontrol run, a transient global mean warming above pre-industrial of 3.4 K (Fig. 1a and Table 1).
+(between 40 % and 50 % decrease from the pre-industrial BG-piControl SMB), corresponding to global mean warming above pre-industrial levels between 2.8 and 3.4 K. Finally, we find that the GrIS is bound to completely melt if the initial SMB forcing is lower than $230\pm84\,\mathrm{Gt}\,\mathrm{yr}^{-1}$ (Fig. 1b and Table 1).
+This corresponds to a decrease of around 60 % of the GrIS integrated pre-industrial SMB at the end of the BG-piControl run.
+The SMB threshold for complete GrIS melt corresponds to, compared to the BG-piControl run, a transient global mean warming above pre-industrial levels of 3.4 K (Fig. 1a and Table 1).